TzeLun/QAPSolver/README.md

 // Third argument dictates whether the algorithm should start the search with 2-Opt or 3-Opt LocalSearchDynOpt(initial, false, "3-opt");
 ```
-#### 4. Simulated Annealing with Restarts - restart SA for number of times using the previous best solution
+#### 4. Simulated Annealing with Restarts
+Restart SA for number of times using the previous best solution
 ```C++
 // Second Argument : Number of restarts, Third Argument : Initial temperature
 // Fourth Argument : Final temperature, Fifth Argument : Annealing Schedule, alpha